-The Company intends to expand internationally.
-As a result, it will become subject to the laws and regulations of the foreign jurisdictions in which it operates or imports or exports products or materials.
+CWB has conducted sales in various international jurisdictions and the Company intends to expand internationally.
+As a result, it is and will become further subject to the laws and regulations of (as well as international treaties among) the foreign jurisdictions in which it operates or imports or exports products or materials.
 In addition, the Company may avail itself of proposed legislative changes in certain jurisdictions to expand its product portfolio, which expansion may include business and regulatory compliance risks as yet undetermined.
-Failure by the Company to comply with evolving regulatory framework in any jurisdiction could have a material adverse effect on the Company's business, financial condition and results of operations.
+Failure by the Company to comply with the current or evolving regulatory framework in any jurisdiction could have a material adverse effect on the Company's business, financial condition and results of operations.
+There is the possibility that any such international jurisdiction could determine that CWB was not or is not compliant with applicable local regulations.
+If CWB's historical or current sales or operations were found to be in violation of such international regulations CWB and/or the Company may be subject to enforcement actions in such jurisdictions including, but not limited to civil and criminal penalties, damages, fines, the curtailment or restructuring of the Company's operations or asset seizures and the denial of regulatory applications.